 The Firebase Admin SDK allows you to integrate your own servers with Firebase Authentication.
-You can use the Admin SDK to manage your users or to manage authentication tokens.
+You can use the Firebase Admin SDK to manage your users or to manage authentication tokens.
 There are a number of reasons you would want to do this:

-It is not always convenient to have to visit the Firebase console in order to manage your Firebase users.
+It is not always convenient to have to visit the Firebase console to manage your Firebase users.
 The admin user management API provides programmatic access to those same users.
-It even allows you to do things the Firebase console cannot, such as retrieving a user's full data and changing a user's password, email address or phone number.
+It even allows you to do things the Firebase console cannot, such as retrieving a user's full data and changing a user's password, email address, or phone number.

 You can integrate an external user system with Firebase.
 For example, you may already have a pre-existing user database or you may want to integrate with a third-party identity provider that Firebase Authentication doesn’t natively support.

 To do this, you can create custom tokens with arbitrary claims identifying the user.
 These custom tokens can then be used to sign into the Firebase Authentication service on a client application and assume the identity described by the token's claims.
-This identity will then be used when accessing other Firebase services, such as the Firebase Realtime Database and Cloud Storage.
+This identity will then be used when accessing other Firebase services, such as Cloud Storage.

-Firebase Authentication is primarily used to identify users of your app in order to restrict access to other Firebase services, such as the Firebase Realtime Database and Cloud Storage.
-But you can also use the service to identify these users on your own server.
+Firebase Authentication is primarily used to identify users of your app in order to restrict access to other services, like Cloud Storage.
+You can also use the service to identify these users on your own server.
 This lets you securely perform server-side logic on behalf of users that have signed in with Firebase Authentication.

-To do this, you can retrieve an ID token from a client application signed in with Firebase Authentication and include the token in a request to your to your server.
-Your server then verifies the ID token and extracts the claims identify the user (including their uid, the identity provider they logged in logged in with, etc.).
-This identity information can then be used by your out actions on behalf of the user.
+To do this, you can retrieve an ID token from a client application signed in with Firebase Authentication and include the token in a request to your server.
+Your server then verifies the ID token and extracts the claims that identify the user (including their uid, the identity provider they logged in with, etc.).
+This identity information can then be used by your server to carry out actions on behalf of the user.